Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Combining Structure-sparse and Data-sparse Formats

 \emph{Remark on distributed-memory and fine-grained parallelization.} Distributed-memory parallelization of rank-structured multifrontal solvers represents a core technique to fully unlock the potential of these solvers for large-scale PDE simulations and machine learning computation.
 Most distributed-memory parallel multifrontal solvers follow a nested parallelization design pattern, which is briefly explained as follows: At the outer layer, the assembly tree is distributed using a tree parallelism approach \cite{amestoy2001asynchronous}.
-The root node frontal matrix is computed on all processes in the root MPI communicator; the root MPI communicator is split into two smaller ones, each handling one of the children frontal matrices at the next level; this procedure continues until a frontal matrix (and the corresponding subtree) is fully occupied by one MPI process.
-Fig. \ref{fig:multifrontal} shows the distribution of the assembly tree with 8 MPI processes.
-Note that each parent MPI communicator doesn't need to be split into two approximately equal-sized communicators.
+The root node frontal matrix is computed on all processes in the root MPI communicator; the root MPI communicator is split into two smaller ones, each handling one of the children frontal matrices at the next level; this procedure continues until a frontal matrix (and the corresponding subtree) is fully occupied by one MPI process. \Cref{fig:multifrontal} shows the distribution of the assembly tree with 8 MPI processes.
+Note that each parent MPI communicator does not need to be split into two approximately equal-sized communicators.
 One can estimate the workload of its child (and the associated subtree) and use the so-called proportional mapping to assign communicator sizes proportional to the estimated workloads \cite{amestoy2001asynchronous,Wang2016HSS}.
-At the inner layer of the nested parallelization, each rank-structured frontal matrix occupied by more than one MPI process can be parallelized using the data layouts explained in Section \ref{sec:layout_H}, and each dense frontal matrix can be parallelized using e.g., a 2D block-cyclic layout.
-The above-described nested parallelization strategy has been utilized in several rank-structured multifrontal solvers, including BLR-based \cite{Claus25,mary2017block}, HSS-based \cite{ghysels2017robust,Wang2016HSS,wang20113d}, HODBF-based \cite{liu2021sparse} and composite compression-based \cite{claus2023sparse} solvers.
-Fig. \ref{fig:parallel_multifrontal}(a) shows the strong scaling performance of different phases of a HSS-based multifrontal solver in STRUMPACK \cite{ghysels2017robust} for a sparse matrix tdr455k from accelerator simulations using up to 1152 CPU cores.
+At the inner layer of the nested parallelization, each rank-structured frontal matrix occupied by more than one MPI process can be parallelized using the data layouts explained in~\cref{sec:layout_H}, and each dense frontal matrix can be parallelized using e.g., a 2D block-cyclic layout.
+The above-described nested parallelization strategy has been utilized in several rank-structured multifrontal solvers, including BLR-based \cite{Claus25,mary2017block}, HSS-based \cite{ghysels2017robust,Wang2016HSS,wang20113d}, HODBF-based \cite{liu2021sparse} and composite compression-based \cite{claus2023sparse} solvers. \Cref{fig:parallel_multifrontal}(a) shows the strong scaling performance of different phases of a HSS-based multifrontal solver in STRUMPACK \cite{ghysels2017robust} for a sparse matrix tdr455k from accelerator simulations using up to 1152 CPU cores.
+Fine-grained parallelism inside each frontal matrix can naturally leverage the techniques summarized in~\cref{sec:fine_H}.
+Beyond that, this kind of parallelism can also be exploited across dense \cite{ghysels2022high} or rank-structured frontal matrices, particularly at lower levels of the assembly tree consisting of large numbers of small-sized frontal matrices.
+Examples include shared-memory HSS-multifrontal solvers \cite{ghysels2016efficient} and GPU BLR-multifrontal solvers \cite{Claus25}.
+In addition, GPUs have been exploited for several two-level multifrontal solvers such as \cite{yesypenko2024slablu,kump2025two}.
+For large-sized frontal matrices, it is worth mentioning that distributed-memory multi-GPU parallelization of a single frontal matrix has also been recently developed leveraging batched vendor GPU BLAS libraries and GPU-aware MPI libraries \cite{Claus25}. \Cref{fig:parallel_multifrontal}(b) demonstrates the performance of the BLR-multifrontal solver \cite{Claus25} compared with exact supernodal and multifrontal solvers on 2048 CPU cores or 128 GPUs on the NERSC Perlmutter.